jbone2239/ANA680/README.md

 # ANA680
-This project contains all assignments, quizzes, and hands-on activities my the Machine Learning Deployment course.
+This repository contains all assignments and hands-on activities in my ANA680 Machine Learning Deployment course.
 The primary goal of this training is to build, evaluate, and deploy machine learning models using real-world deployment techniques.